vincent-paing/Myanshi/README.md

 By default the burmese string in JSON are treated as unicode, which is preferred for storing data, as it's more standardized for sorting,searching etc.

-However, you can annotate your fields to explicity state the encoding format
+However, you can annotate your fields to explicitly state the encoding format

 ```kotlin
 data class Person(